 HUF WORLDWIDE: Clothing brand Huf Worldwide released a capsule collection in 2021 inspired by the 1970s, which features a new comic book-inspired character named Green Buddy.
 Shaped like a cannabis leaf, Green Buddy appears on apparel, keychains, and even a plush doll.

 From companies that produce cannabis products as well as fashion, like Potent Goods, to companies that produce clothing, home décor, and entertainment items to jewelry and just plain whimsy, there’s little doubt that cannabis fashion is a rapidly growing area.

-Did you know LIM College has launched a Bachelor of Business Administration (BBA) degree in The Business of Cannabis, the first of its kind in the U.S.?
+Did you know LIM has launched a Bachelor of Business Administration (BBA) degree and a Master of Professional Studies (MPS) degree in The Business of Cannabis?